Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Acknowledgment

 \section{Acknowledgment}

 This work was funded by IMT, Fondation Mines-Télécom and Institut Carnot TSN through the Futur \& Ruptures program.
 Data were acquired with the support of Fondation motrice (2015/7), Fondation de l’Avenir (AP-RM-16-041), PHRC 2015 (POPB 282) and Innoveo (CHRU Brest).
-We would like to acknowledge Dr. Christelle Pons of Idlys Foundation, Brest, France for her involvement in clinical data collection and patient enrollment process.
+We would like to acknowledge Dr. Christelle Pons from Ildys Foundation, Brest, France for her involvement in clinical data collection and patient enrolment process.